-COUNTY OF STEPHENS, TEXAS SUMMARY OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2008 e
+COUNTY OF STEPHENS, TEXAS SUMMARY OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2009

-Program Findings Questioned Costs

-General Operating The General and Road & Bridge Fund budgets were exceeded during the 2007 fiscal year.
-0
+Program Findings Questioned Costs General Operating The General and Road & Bridge Fund budgets were exceeded during the 2008 fiscal year.
+0 Status: The current year budget was amended properly throughout the year with no negative budget variances for any functional categories.

-Status: